diambra/arena/README.md

  - Install Python packages:
    - `pip3 install .[stable-baselines]`
    - `pip3 install tensorflow-gpu==1.14.0` **OR** `pip3 install tensorflow==1.14.0` for GPU/CPU versions

+## Getting started

+### General advice

+- When you want to run the environment for a long time (e.g. during training) and/or in multiple instances (i.e. parallel execution), make sure you reserve the whole machine for it, avoid running additional tasks, even light ones like browsing the internet
+- Make sure you placed the environment folder in the OS drive with an `ext4` filesystem (mounted `NTFS` data drives can cause problems)
+- Make sure you are connected to the Internet when running the environment

+- Download games roms and place them in a folder of choice
+    - **WARNING #1**: Downloading roms can be illegal depending on different conditions and country.
+It is your sole and only responsibility to make sure you respect the law.
+More info can be found [here](https://wiki.mamedev.org/index.php/FAQ:ROMs).
+    - **WARNING #2**: Only a specific rom will work for each game.
+It is uniquely identified by means of it SHA256 sum value.
+Check it with the specific shell command:

+       `sha256sum path-to-file`

+- Watch our <a href="https://diambra.artificialtwin.com/downloadenv/#tutorials" target="_blank">tutorials</a> for a step by step walkthrough
+- Join our <a href="https://discord.gg/tFDS2UN5sv" target="_blank">Discord server</a> to interact with other developers and share ideas and questions, or simply have a chat!

 ## Examples